 Cirencester Friendly perks

 Cirencester Friendly’s income protection insurance is packed with added value benefits that go beyond financial cover.
-These include 24/7 access to a virtual GP service, emotional support and second medical opinions through a Personal Nurse Adviser, and a personalised health and wellbeing programme.
-Members also get a £2,500 children’s critical illness benefit lump sum.
-Additional perks include free telephone legal advice and exclusive discounts with popular brands such as Apple and M&S.
+These include 24/7 access to a virtual GP service, emotional support and second medical opinions via a Personal Nurse Adviser, and a personalised health and wellbeing programme.
+Members also get a £2,500 children’s critical illness benefit.
+Other additional perks include free legal advice and discounts with brands such as Apple and M&S.

 Compare Quotes